fastrgv/WorldCupSokerban/README.md

 ----------------------------------------------------------------
 ## What's new:

+**ver 3.2.0 -- 31oct17**
+* Updated build to use a) SFML v2.4.2;  b) AdaCore 2017;
+* Added console startup messages with OGL profile & version;
+* Removed unused libraries;  improved compile scripts;
+* Made code corrections;  added step, push count;
+* Added IJKL-keys for movement as alternative to WASD, or arrow keys.
+* Extended time limit for live solver from 10 to 20 seconds so more puzzles are solvable interactively.

 **14may17, v3.1.9**
 * Fixed logic error that caused vanishing sokerballs during rapid play;
 * Paused key response during rolls;